guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/deployment.rst

 Upgrades
 ========

-Upgrading the ITSI module is pretty much the same operation, use one of the techniques that matches your conditions / requirements.
+Upgrading the ITSI module is pretty much the same operation than the initial deployment.

 Upgrades of the components
 ==========================